 A little bit about me:

-I was born in the States but I am a Canadian through and through –that means I often apologize and say “sorry”, even when I am not the one at fault.
-I was a geologist for over 20 years before I retired, but rocks are still my passion.
+I was born in the States but I am a Canadian through and through.
+I was a geologist for over 20 years before I retired, but rocks are still one of my passions.
 My interests, other than painting, are biking, tennis, hiking, travelling and gardening.
-My favourite foods are whipped cream, salads, mangoes, and Italian food – but not all together and not necessarily in that order.
-I like to be busy and I don’t think I have ever been bored – there is always something to do.
-I enjoy the simple things in life and I am content with that.
 I have a crazy Golden Retriever who is not really supportive of my painting – less time and attention for him.
 However, I have a husband who IS supportive of my painting, even though he never wants to pick up a paintbrush himself.

 A little bit about my art: